-A MET of 4 simply means someone is using 4 times what they normally would use at rest.
+A MET of 4 means someone uses 4 times what they normally would use at rest.

-Several activities are able to be easily calculated and referred to for METs.
+Several activities can be easily calculated and referred to for METs.

 Calories burned per minute equals activity METs times 3.5 times bodyweight in kilos all divided by 200.